imtrinity94/funkycloudmedina.com/content/post/VMware/vCloud/java-lang-nullpointerexception-received-when-modifying-objects-in-vcloud-director.md

 The root cause for all of this has not been found.
 I’m hoping VMware support can provide us with a little more information so I can update this post.

 ### Update
 VMware were not able to provide us with a root cause, but we suspect our merging of multiple provider vDCs was the problem.
+It's very possible we had stale records or misconfigured tables.
+This deployment had been around since vCloud Director v1.0.